fables-tales/nemesis/spec.md

-202 if the authenticated user is a member of the specified college and the specified college has the specified team and the authenticated user is a blueshirt or a team leader.
+202 if the authenticated user is a member of the specified college and the specified college has the specified team and the authenticated user is a blueshirt or a team leader and the requested user details are not already in use.
 Otherwise 403.

 ####Response body